OpenCTI-Platform/docs/docs/administration/csv-mappers.md

 In the creation or edition form, hit the button __Test__ to open a dialog.
 Select a sample CSV file and hit the __Test__ button.

-In the code block, you will be presented with the raw result of the parsing attempt, in form of a STIX 2.1 bundle in JSON format.
+The code block contains the raw result of the parsing attempt, in form of a STIX 2.1 bundle in JSON format.

-You can then check the extracted values if they match the expected entities and relationships.
+You can then check if the extracted values match the expected entities and relationships.

 ![Test a CSV Mapper](assets/csv-mappers-test.png)